 Why is a Packing List for Cuba So Important?

 You are normally accustomed to throwing the same old items into your bag for a warm weather vacation.
 So what’s the big deal, right?

 Well, the decades-long American embargo, or “bloquero” as the Cubans call it, has starved their economy.
-They don’t have anything resembling the kind of retail infrastructure that you would find in the US or Europe…or Sri Lanka…or Equador.
+You need to be aware that they don’t have anything resembling the kind of retail infrastructure that you would find in the US or Europe…or Sri Lanka…or Ecuador.
 In short, purchasing common travel items in Cuba is nearly impossible.
 So you are going to need to survive on what you bring to Cuba yourself.

 What to Bring to Cuba